Eccentric Hamstring Exercises: Bulletproof Against Injury

 With the safety of utilizing the flywheel or some traditional methods of eccentric strengthening, you can push the intensity even to higher demands.
 “Eccentric training performed at high intensities was shown to be more effective in promoting increases in muscle mass measured as muscle girth.

 In addition, eccentric training also showed a trend towards increased muscle cross-sectional area measured with magnetic resonance imaging or computerized tomography.
-Subgroup analyses suggest that the superiority of eccentric training to increase muscle strength and mass appears to be related to the higher loads developed during eccentric contractions.”
+Subgroup analyzes suggest that the superiority of eccentric training to increase muscle strength and mass appears to be related to the higher loads developed during eccentric contractions.”
 (2)

 Rhythm